mtiller/ModelicaBook/text/source/components/components/component_models.rst

 automatically considered to be inaccurate.
-The violated assertion will automatically trigger the refinement process in an attempt to find a solution that is more accurate and, hopefully, doesn't violate the solution.
+The violated assertion will automatically trigger the refinement process in an attempt to find a solution that is more accurate and, hopefully, doesn't violate the assertion.
 However, if these refinement processes lead to a solution that is sufficiently accurate (*i.e.,* satisfies the accuracy requirements to within the acceptable tolerance), but that solution still violates any assertions in the system, then the simulation